squats for elderly

 Building better strength in this particular movement pattern which you use everyday can make a huge difference to your quality of life and increased independence as you age.

-How many squats should I do as an elderly person?
+How many squats should I do as an elderly person or senior?

 Our bodies are extremely adaptable.
 If we don't place any kind of stress on our muscles (including the heart) they won't get any stronger.
 In fact, the ageing process makes our muscles (including the heart) become weaker overtime.